Updated: Mar 20, 2021

 Second, depending on the sensitivity of your skin, you may not be able to tolerate an aggressive chemical peel.
 In this case, IPL (intense pulse laser) might be the better alternative.
 Further, the complexion of your skin is also a key factor in determining which therapy to choose.

 If your complexion is in the Fitzpatrick scale of 1-3 (see chart below); I believe IPL will get you where you want to go in shorter amount of time which will ultimately save you money.
 The strength and type of chemical peel used to treat the skin is also determined by your complexion.
-Further, less aggressive peels are a great alternative because they are less invasive in getting the though more treatments are usually required.
+Further, less aggressive peels are a great alternative because they are less invasive though more treatments are usually required.
 So again, you’ll need to take these factors into consideration.

 Type I always burns, never tans (pale white; blond or red hair; blue eyes; freckles).